jhpyle/docassemble/demo.md

 comment: |
   This is an example of a multiple-choice question that runs Python code (as opposed to simply setting the value of a single variable).
-  Questions that run Python code need to include a list of the variables that the code "sets," because docassemble is not able to determine these variables automatically, as it usually can.

   This example also shows how you can create square buttons with icons and labels: you just add an "image" value to the button item.